andi611/ZeroSpeech-TTS-without-T/README.md

 # ZeroSpeech 2019: TTS without T - Pytorch
 * This is the original source code for the paper ["Unsupervised End-to-End Learning of Discrete Linguistic Units for Voice Conversion"](https://arxiv.org/abs/1905.11563), which is accepted by [Interspeech 2019](https://www.interspeech2019.org/).
 * Furthurmore, we used this implementation to compete in the [ZeroSpeech 2019 challenge](https://zerospeech.com/2019/).
 On the [Surprise dataset leaderboard](https://zerospeech.com/2019/results.html), the proposed method is **2<sup>nd</sup> place in terms of low bitrate**, while achieving **higher Mean Opinion Score (MOS) and lower CER than the 1<sup>st</sup> place team**.
+* Feel free to use or modify them, any bug report or improvement suggestion will be appreciated.
+If you have any questions, please contact r07942089@ntu.edu.tw.
+If you find this project helpful for your research, please do consider to cite [this paper](#Citation), thanks!

 <img src="https://github.com/andi611/ZeroSpeech-TTS-without-T/blob/master/result/image/stage1.png">
 <img src="https://github.com/andi611/ZeroSpeech-TTS-without-T/blob/master/result/image/stage2.png">